Efficient, powerful, and safe to use in most indoor situations, the Mr. Heater Buddy product line remains a popular choice for a reason.

 If you’re holding down your heater’s control knob, and nothing is happening, your pilot tube may need to be cleaned out.
 This is not difficult by any means, requiring some rubbing alcohol, a couple of Q-Tips, and a steady hand.

-Make sure none of the cottons comes off the stick.
+Make sure none of the cottons come off the stick.
 Carefully twisting the Q-Tip two inches down to the bottom, begin a gentle process of twisting and soaking.
 This should get any problematic gunk, but you may need to do this twice.

 Pilot Flame Stays On When I Release the RED ON Button?